aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/index.md

 import org.scalajs.dom

 // top level types
-import ttg.react._
+import react._

-// imports functions for creating elements via statelessComponent("MyComponent") import elements._

-// imports renderToElementWithId, include this in the package with your top level render call import reactdom._
+// imports renderToElementWithId, include this in the package with your top level render call import react_dom._

-// various converters, described below and in other sections import implicits._
+// various converters, described below and in other sections
+// from react.implicits
+import implicits._

 // contains virtual dom objects